CS-433/ml-project-1-machine-learners/README.md

 - `README.md`: Project documentation with instructions on setup, usage, and structure.
 - `implementations.py` : Functions from the part 1 of the project
 - `run.py`: Main script to execute the full pipeline, from data loading and preprocessing to model training and evaluation.
+            If the processed dataset is already in the `data` folder, the preprocessing step will be skipped.
+            Othwerwise, the original dataset will be loaded and preprocessed.
+            Both datasets are present in the `data` folder.
+- `hyperparameter_selection.py`: Script to perform hyperparameter selection with 5-fold cross-validation.

 ### Installation